BCom International Economic Groupings Notes Study Material

 The Union shall also combat social exclusion and discrimination and promote social justice and protection, equality between women and men, solidarity between generations and the protection of children’s rights.

-- European Free Trade Association (EFTA): European Free Trade Association (EFTA), group of four countries-Iceland, Liechtenstein, Norway and Switzerland -organized to remove barriers to trade in industrial goods among themselves, but with each nation maintaining its own commercial policy toward countries outside the group.
-Headquarters are in Geneva, Switzerland.
+- European Free Trade Association (EFTA): European Free Trade Association (EFTA), a group of four countries-Iceland, Liechtenstein, Norway and Switzerland -organized to remove barriers to trade in industrial goods among themselves, but with each nation maintaining its own commercial policy toward countries outside the group.
+The headquarters are in Geneva, Switzerland.

-- South Asia Preferential Trade Agreements (SAPTA): South Asia Preferential Trade Agreements (SAPTA) was drawn up in 1995 providing for bilateral reduction in tariff and non-tariff-barriers on the specified commodities on the regional basis but special treatment has been given to the Least Developed member of the group.
+- South Asia Preferential Trade Agreements (SAPTA): South Asia Preferential Trade Agreements (SAPTA) was drawn up in 1995 providing for a bilateral reduction in tariff and non-tariff-barriers on the specified commodities on a regional basis but special treatment has been given to the Least Developed member of the group.
 India, Pakistan, Sri Lanka.
 Bangladesh, Bhutan, Maldives and Nepal were members of SAPTA.
-The achievements of SAPTA are significant to expand trade among member countries but they are short to expectations underlying their formation because of difference in attitude of members.
+The achievements of SAPTA are significant to expand trade among member countries but they are short of expectations underlying their formation because of differences in the attitude of members.

 This union of Oil Producing Exporting Countries has decided the quality of oil to be produced by each member country and the price at which it should be sold.
-This arrangement has been very successful to raise oil prices but it is working against the interest of oil consuming countries spread around globe.
-Oil price fixing has strained economies of many countries including India in a number of ways.
-When oil price is raised the imports bill goes up adversely effecting balance of payment position.
-It also results in raising the cost of production of most of the products adversely and has been major cause of inflation in many countries.
+This arrangement has been very successful to raise oil prices but it is working against the interest of oil-consuming countries spread around the globe.
+Oil price fixing has strained the economies of many countries including India in a number of ways.
+When the oil price is raised the import bill goes up adversely affecting the balance of payment position.
+It also results in raising the cost of production of most of the products adversely and has been a major cause of inflation in many countries.

 GAINS FROM INTERNATIONAL ECONOMIC GROUPINGS